fbpx

 3. Exceptions: There are exceptions to the ban.
 For example, employers may still hire temporary workers for duties unrelated to the work affected by the strike or lockout.
 Additionally, employers may use management personnel or supervisors to perform the work of the striking employees.

-4. Enforcement and Penalties: The bylaw includes enforcement mechanisms and penalties for violations.
+4. Enforcement and Penalties: This includes enforcement mechanisms and penalties for violations.
 Employers found in violation may face fines and other consequences.

 Implications for Labour Relations

-The ban on replacement workers in Ottawa has significant implications for labour relations in the city and potentially beyond.
+The ban on replacement workers has significant implications for labour relations in Canada and potentially beyond.
 Here are some key points to consider:

 1. Empowering Workers: The ban is seen as a victory for labour unions and workers’ rights advocates.
 It empowers workers by reducing the leverage that employers have during labour disputes.
 With replacement workers off the table, striking employees may have increased bargaining power.